 It is estimated that at the time of British settlement there was about 300,000 Aboriginal people who spoke around 250 languages.

-Australia facts; unusual and interesting facts about Australia include Australia's only armed rebellion, the "Eureka Stockade" took place in the Ballarat Goldfields in 1854.
+Unusual and interesting facts about Australia include Australia's only armed rebellion, the "Eureka Stockade" took place in the Ballarat Goldfields in 1854.
 The goldfield workers (known as 'diggers') were opposed to the government miners' licences.
+The rebellion became a significant event in the reforming of unfair laws, the developing of democracy in Australia, and the formation of the Australian identity and a fundamental principle of Aussie 'mateship'.
+The Anzac soldiers of World War 1 went on to adopt the term 'diggers' and our soldiers have been known as 'diggers' since.

-Another one of the interesting facts about Australia is now there are about 115 people in gaol (jail) in Australia per 100,000 of population.
+Another of the interesting facts about Australia is these days there are about 115 people in gaol (jail) in Australia per 100,000 of population.
 In the USA it is about 715, Russia is about 585, New Zealand is about 160, Japan is about 54 and Canada is about the same as Australia at 116.

 Women were given the right to vote in Australia in 1902.

-The first female Member of Parliament in Australia was Edith Cowan who was elected to the West Australian Legislative Assembly in 1921.
+The first female Member of Parliament in Australia was Edith Cowan who was elected to the Western Australia Legislative Assembly in 1921.

 Neville Bonner became Australia's first Aboriginal senator in 1971.